Absorbing Man: Fictional character biography

 In the "Secret Empire" storyline, Absorbing Man is recruited by Baron Helmut Zemo to join the Army of Evil.

-At some point, Absorbing Man was imprisoned in a deep space torture prison.
-He was defeated by Black Bolt in combat.
-Absorbing Man later made an acquaintance with Black Bolt and fellow inmates Blinky, Metal Master, and Raava.
-Upon taking in Black Bolt's sonic scream, Absorbing Man seemingly sacrifices himself to help destroy the torture prison's Jailer, enabling Black Bolt and the other inmates to escape.
-Later, Titania visits Parkwood Cemetery, where Absorbing Man suddenly emerges from his grave.
-Absorbing Man and Titania helped Black Bolt fight a Jailer-possessed Blinky until they managed to drive Jailer out of him.

 After Absorbing Man was imprisoned for another crime, his lawyer convinced him to join the U.S. Hulk Operations as an alternative to getting incarcerated for life.
 He gets injected with a Bannerman Gene-Enhancement Package that turned him into a gamma mutate able to absorb gamma radiation, at the cost of turning his skin a bright red color.
-When Absorbing Man - under the alias of Red Dog - fought Hulk at Los Diablos Missile Base, an entity, the One Below All entered his body after he absorbed most of the Hulk's gamma energy.
+When Absorbing Man - under the alias of Red Dog - fought Hulk at Los Diablos Missile Base, an entity called the One Below All entered his body after he absorbed most of the Hulk's gamma energy.
 The One Below All taunted Red Dog's astral body before ripping his physical one in half.
 Absorbing Man, still controlled by The One Below All, continues fighting Hulk.
 Absorbing Man ran off when Jackie McGee, Walter Langkowski, and Puck showed up.
 When the One Below All successfully opened the door to the Below Place, the lowest point of Hell, the entirety of New Mexico gets transported there as Absorbing Man weeps.
 With the help of Puck, Creel was able to transfer the gamma energy he had absorbed back into Hulk, who used his thunder clap to disperse the One Below All's cloud form and transport New Mexico back to Earth.
-Creel has since been freed of the One Below All's influence, having transferred the gamma radiation back to the Hulk, joining Gamma Flight in the process.
+Creel has since been freed of the One Below All's influence, having transferred the gamma radiation back to the Hulk.
+He goes on to join Gamma Flight.